Corian vs. Granite: Better Countertop Option?

 While the information above has highlighted many positives of Corian countertops, the surfaces do have a major downfall: They are not heat resistant.
 Do not expose the countertops to any form of excessive heat.
 An example of excessive heat is taking a hot pot or pan directly off the stove and placing it on the surface of the countertop.
 If you do this or place other hot items on the surface, it will sustain burn marks.

-Heat resistance is one area in which granite has a clear advantage over Corian.
+Heat resistance is an area in which granite has a clear advantage over Corian.
 Granite countertops are heat resistant, meaning that you can take those hot pots and pans mentioned above and set them down on the surface without having to fear damage to your countertop.

 Stain Resistance: Corian vs. Granite